Erik Jonsson School of Engineering and Computer Science

 The Department of Mechanical Engineering does not offer minors at this time.

-- One semester credit hour of Chemistry is counted under Science core, and three semester credit hours are counted as Major Preparatory Courses.
+3. One hour of Chemistry is counted under Science core, and three hours are counted as Major Preparatory Courses.

-- Transfer students with sufficient background may petition to substitute upper level semester credit hours in the major for this class.
+5. Transfer students with sufficient background may petition to substitute upper level hours in the major for this class.